1004 - Pregnancy, Childbirth, or Related Medical Condition Accommodation

 Statement

-Employers are required to provide a reasonable amount of break time and an appropriate location to accommodate an employee desiring to express breast milk for their infant child each time the employee has a need to express milk.
-Departments are encouraged to be flexible, accommodating, and in compliance with current California and federal laws.
+Accommodation examples covered by this policy include providing a reasonable amount of break time and an appropriate location to accommodate an employee’s lactation needs.
+Departments are advised to be flexible, accommodating, and in compliance with state and federal laws.

-If possible, the time allotted for the purpose of expressing breast milk should run concurrently with any break time already provided to the employee.
-Typically, a lactating woman will need approximately 15 to 30 minutes for each session and they may occur every 2 to 3 hours.
-Frequency and duration will vary.
-While the routine break times provided may be sufficient for some women to complete the process, others may need additional time.
-Although law does not require employers to allow employees to extend their workday (i.e., begin work earlier or end work later) to make up for unpaid break time used for expressing breast milk, departments are encouraged to provide flexible scheduling for those employees who choose to make up for any unpaid break time.
+If possible, the time allotted for the purpose of lactation should run concurrently with any break time already provided to the employee.
+Frequency and duration of lactation will vary.
+While the routine break times provided may be sufficient for some employees to complete the process, others may need additional time.
+Departments are advised to provide flexible scheduling for employees with lactation needs.

-The statutes further require employers to provide the employee with the use of a room or other location in which to express breast milk in private.
+Statutes require departments to provide the employee with the use of a room or other location in which to express breast milk in private.
 The room or location must be in close proximity to the employee’s work area, other than a restroom, and must be shielded from view and free from intrusion by coworkers and the public while the employee is expressing milk.
 The room or location where the employee normally works may be used for this purpose if it otherwise meets the following requirements:

-• Be safe, clean, and free of hazardous materials as defined in Labor Code section 6382.
+• Safe, clean, and free of hazardous materials as defined in Labor Code section 6382.

-• Contain a surface to place a breast pump and personal items.
+• Contains a surface to place a breast pump and personal items.

 • Have electricity or alternative devices, including, but not limited to, extension cords or charging stations needed to operate an electric or battery-powered breast pump.

-Additionally, the employer must provide in close proximity to the employee’s workspace access to a sink with running water and a refrigerator or another cooling device suitable for storing milk, such as an employer-provided cooler.
+Additionally, the department must provide, in close proximity to the employee’s workspace, access to a sink with running water and a refrigerator or another cooling device suitable for storing milk, such as an employer-provided cooler.

 Examples of workplace spaces which may be appropriate include a vacant office, a first aid room, a dressing room (which is not part of a restroom), or a room or office space which can be made available during specific times of the day for this purpose.
-To facilitate privacy, a lock may be added to the door or a sign may be posted on the entrance indicating the room is in use.
+To facilitate privacy, a lock must be installed on the door and a sign on the entrance indicating the room is in use.

-California law provides that an employer who violates the provisions of this statute may be subject to a civil penalty in the amount of $100 for each day that an employee is denied reasonable break time or adequate space to express breast milk.
+An employer who violates the provisions of applicable California statutes may be subject to a civil penalty in the amount of $100 for each day that an employee is denied reasonable break time or adequate space for lactation accommodation needs.

 Additionally, the denial of reasonable break time or adequate space is deemed a failure to comply with Labor Code section 226.7, which mandates rest and recovery periods.
 The penalty for failure to provide such rest and recovery periods is one additional hour of pay at the regular rate of compensation for each workday a rest or recovery period is not provided.